angular-material-extensions/combination-generator/README.md

   <img height="256px" width="256px" style="text-align: center;" src="https://cdn.rawgit.com/anthonynahas/combination-generator/master/demo/src/assets/logo.svg">
 </p>

-# combination-generator - Angular Library built on the top of the combination generator package of @udjamaflip.
+# combination-generator - Angular Library built on the top of the combination generator package of @udjamaflip in order to generate all possible (unique) permutations of a provided list of characters.
  This library allows you to provide a list of characters and a min/max length of output string to generate a list of all possible combinations (or non-unique permutations of those characters).
 This is useful for getting a list of characters for brute-forcing or to test password combinations (e.g: for ngx-material-password-strength)